Homelessness: Victimization by violent crimes

 Homeless people are often the victims of violent crime.
 A 2007 study found that the rate of violent crimes against homeless people in the United States is increasing.
 A study of women veterans found that homelessness is associated with domestic violence, both directly, as the result of leaving an abusive partner, and indirectly, due to trauma, mental health conditions, and substance abuse.

-Stigma
+A 2024 study published in the Annual Review of Criminology confirmed findings in United States and Canada over a 30-year cohort study that homelessness faces the additional challenge of separating its consequences from the factors that lead to it.
+Homelessness is related to many variables associated with crime, victimization, and criminal legal system contact.

 Conditions such as alcoholism and mental illness are often associated with homelessness.
 Many people fear homeless people, due to the stigma surrounding the homeless community.
 Surveys have revealed that before spending time with homeless people, most people fear them, but after spending time with homeless people, that fear is lessened or is no longer there.
 Another effect of this stigma is isolation.

 The stigmas of homelessness can thus be divided into three major categories in general: